AsemDevs/portfolio/README.md

   - Worked with Docker, GitLab, and other development tools
   - Gained experience in version control systems and DevOps

-### Full Stack Developer at Tixee
+### Full Stack Web Developer at RocApply

-- **Duration:** Month Year - Month Year
+- **Duration:** 2020-10 - 2021-10
 - **Responsibilities:**
-  - Developed and maintained the company's WordPress website
+  - Redesigned and developed new features for the RocApply website
-  - Created custom login and registration forms connected to their CRM API
+  - Worked on both frontend and backend development using MODx CMS and PHP
-  - Worked on various backend tasks and fixed translation plugin bugs
+  - Implemented multilingual functionality and created various custom features
-  - Developed high-performance landing pages and integrated various APIs
+  - Handled SEO, Google Analytics, and Google Adsense

 ## Education